jecopeng/PhiMark/readme.md

 ###### Running the Project

-We conducted experiments using two datasets: the QCEW dataset and the geography dataset.
+We conducted experiments using three datasets: the QCEW dataset, the geography dataset and AFR dataset(textual dataset) .
 First, we will describe the watermarking process using the QCEW dataset as an example.
-Finally, we will explain how to switch to the geography dataset for testing.
-Both datasets are located in the `database` folder.
+Finally, we will explain how to switch to other datasets for testing.
+All datasets are located in the `database` folder.

 1. *Embedding watermarks:* First, run the `main` function of `Embedding.java` to embed watermarks into the dataset.

    ![](img/1.png)

    After the embedding process is completed, the generated verification information file, `"queaterlywages2000veriInfo.json"`, can be found in the `"veri Information"` folder.
 The information is stored in JSON format.

    ![](img/2.png)

    ![](img/3.png)

    Note: Storing information in a `.json` file is merely for experimental convenience; in practice, we prefer to store such information in database tables.

 2. *Simulating malicious attacks:*  Run the `main` function of `attack.java` allows for simulating malicious attacks on the dataset.
 The deletion and addition attacks generate a new `Data` object called `tmp`, while the remaining attacks modify the original `Data` object d directly.

+   ​      **attack.java**

    ![](img/4.png)

    The attacked dataset can be found in the 'attacked database' folder.

    ![](img/5.png)

-3. *Extracting the watermark:* run the `main` function of `Extraction.class` on the attacked dataset, which will output the Watermark Match Rate (WMR).
+3. *Extracting the watermark:* run the `main` function of `Extraction.java` on the attacked dataset, which will output the Watermark Match Rate (WMR).

    ![](img/6.png)

 ###### Supplementary Notes